Date: Saturday 8th June 2019

 Wheelchair accessible?: Yes

 Our Cambridge event is back for a second year on Saturday 8th June.
-Like last year and the events in King’s Lynn beforehand, this will be a Lincoln/Edinburgh-style tournament — everyone plays six 9-round games in groups of three, through three stages of competition, followed by a 15-round grand final between the top two players at the end of the day.
+Like last year and the events in King’s Lynn beforehand, this will be a Lincoln/Edinburgh-style tournament — everyone plays six 9-round games in groups of three, through three stages of competition.
+Then to end the day, we will have a 15-round Grand Final match between the top two players.

 The event will take place in the fabulous auditorium of the St. Philip’s Church Centre (http://www.stphilipschurch.org.uk), postcode CB1 3AN, which is a wonderfully bright and airy space with plenty of room.
 It also has free wi-fi and two large TV screens which will be used to show the latest scores throughout the day.